sjzeil/CoWeM/userReference/Public/markdown/markdown.md

 : Followed by a file path, adds that file to the set of [macros](doc:macros) used to process the document.
 This field may be specified multiple times to add more than one macro set.

+FirstSection
+: Followed by a number, uses that number as the number of the first top-level section in the document.
+(Defaults to 1.)

 You can actually add other metadata fields, but the above are the only ones that affect document processing at present.